 Protect your precious data with NordVPN.

 Keep you files safe with our top-notch protection.

 Imagine getting off a flight and going directly to the closest Starbucks to grab a coffee.
 At the counter, you discover you are charged five dollars, while the guy before you has just paid four for the same coffee, just because he’s a local.
 Sounds unfair right?
 Well this happens online all the time.

 Many online stores display different prices for the same items based on the location a user is browsing from.
 So, for example, the price for the same handbag could be lower for a German IP address than for a Swedish IP.

 But how do they even know this information?
 Again – it’s your IP address.
-It reveals the country where you are located, giving the freedom for businesses to decide what search results to show you and what prices to offer.
+It reveals the country you’re located in, giving giving businesses the freedom to decide what search results to show you and what prices to offer.

-So if you are about to buy those amazing shoes online or order that sci-fi book, don’t just yet.
+So if you are about to buy those amazing shoes online or order that new sci-fi book, don’t just yet.
 First, clear your browser cookies.
 This will make websites forget you have visited them before.
-Then launch your VPN app and choose a country you want to make it look like you are browsing from.
-Try switching between different locations to see if the prices there are different.
+Then launch your VPN app and choose a country that you want to make it look like you’re browsing from.
+Try switching between different locations to see if the prices lower.

 As well as all the practical reasons we’ve outlined here, one of the simplest and most important uses for a VPN is as a way to protect your right to privacy.
 We believe every individual should be able to communicate and access the free internet without instantly giving up their right to a private online experience.
 Using a VPN can give you back some control over your data and who gets to see it, log it, and monetize it.